YoursLtd/hide-sku-subscriptions/README.md

 # Hide SKU Subscriptions
 [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) plugin that allows hiding of the SKU number of subscription-based product pages.

+## Why?
+WooCommerce lacks configuration for hiding the SKU on subscription-based product pages.

 ## Contents

 The Hide SKU Subscriptions plugin includes the following files: